-The autocorrelation and partial autocorrelation function are used to identify the nature of whether they follow any systematic pattern or not of the time series analysis.
-It also helps identify whether series is stationary or not.
-The ACF and PACF graph for tax revenue is at rel and first differences are represented in Figure 4a and 4b.
-Autocorrelation coefficient dies out slowly and is statistically significant at seasonal interval for the series at 5% significance level.
+The autocorrelation and partial autocorrelation function are used to identify the nature of data; whether they follow any systematic pattern or not of the time series analysis.
+It also helps us to identify whether series is stationary or not.
+The ACF and PACF graph for tax revenue at level and first differences are represented in Figure 4a and 4b.
+Autocorrelation coefficient dies out slowly and statistically significant at seasonal interval for the series at 5% significance level.
 This indicates that the series is non-stationary and follows trend and seasonal pattern at level form.